 - Toxic diffuse goiter or Graves disease (as mentioned, this is the most common cause of hyperthyroidism).

-- Toxic multinodular goiter: This is where multiple areas in the thyroid gland overproduce thyroid hormone independently of TSH stimulation.
+- Toxic multinodular goiter: This is where multiple areas in the gland overproduce thyroid hormone independently of TSH stimulation.

-- Toxic uninodular goiter (adenoma): This is a solitary nodule in the thyroid gland that overproduces thyroid hormone independently of TSH stimulation.
+- Toxic uninodular goiter (adenoma): This is a solitary nodule in the gland that overproduces thyroid hormone independently of TSH stimulation.

-- Subacute thyroiditis: Usually we do not know the cause of this, but sometimes can be the result of virally mediated inflammation and destruction of the thyroid gland.
-Consequently, stored thyroid hormones are released into circulation, causing a transient thyrotoxic state and thyroid pain
+- Subacute thyroiditis: Usually we do not know the cause of this, but sometimes can be the result of virally mediated inflammation and destruction of the gland.
+Consequently, stored thyroid hormones are released into circulation, causing a transient thyrotoxic state and pain.

 Signs of high thyroid/ hyperthyroidism:

 - Diarrhea, hot flashes, trembling, anxiety, panic, insomnia, restlessness, high blood pressure, quick pulse, exophthalmos (the eyes bulge forward in the eye sockets), heat intolerance, panic attacks, etc.